1959 Maryland license plate home page Rick Kretschmer's License Plate Archives 1959 Maryland license plate

 1959 ambulance or funeral

 Ambulances and funeral vehicles are Class C vehicles in Maryland.
-These plates were issued to private ambulance companies for their ambulances, and to funeral homes for hearses and other vehicles used exclusively for funeral-related duties.
-Ambulances owned by fire departments bore official fire department plates.
+These plates were issued to commercial ambulances, hearses, and to other vehicles used exclusively for funeral-related or cemetery-related duties.
+Ambulances owned by fire departments instead bore official fire department plates.

 1959 regular truck

 Trucks are Class E vehicles, so "regular" trucks (those that don't fall into any special category) were issued plates with the first serial letter "E".
-Various special types of trucks (farm truck, dump truck, truck tractor, etc.) recieved different types of plates.
-Some of these are shown below.
+Various special types of trucks (farm truck, dump truck, truck tractor, etc.) recieved different types of plates, some of which are shown below.

 1959 regular trailer